Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Free Actions can be taken in an order—before or after the main Action of the turn.

-Talking is considered a Free Action, and is actively encouraged—it fits the genre.

 ### Turn Order

-Turn order is determined by all character’s rolling a Chance Die (1d10), and adding their **Initiative** score.
+Turn order is determined by the Initiative Roll:

+**Initiative**: 1d10 + (Initiative)

 The characters then proceed from highest to lowest, then restarting the round once all characters have gone.

 If there is a tie of Initiative between a Player Character and a Non-Player Character, the Player gets to choose who goes first.
 If there